puppyledger/Bash-Sugar/README.txt

 is named the same as a method, will function by running the appropriate method.
 This is similar to how "busybox" works.

+Much of the impetus for these tools is the difficulty inherent to nesting data structures and escapes in Bash.
+By using the tools in Bash::Sugar you can quickly generate highly dynamic jobs in one command line statement.

 ### EXAMPLE: